ODH Resource Library: Workshops, Reports, and Initiatives

 Visualizing the Past Workshop

-This workshop brought together leading scholars and practitioners from multiple disciplines (geography, history, geographic information science, computer science, graphic arts, among others) at a workshop that was held on February 20-21, 2009 at the University of Richmond that explored the potential of visualization work for humanities research.
+Visualizing the Past: Tools and Techniques for Understanding Historical Processes (HD-50042-08) brought together leading scholars and practitioners from multiple disciplines (geography, history, geographic information science, computer science, graphic arts, among others) at a workshop that was held on February 20-21, 2009 at the University of Richmond that explored the potential of visualization work for humanities research.

 Working Together or Apart: Promoting the Next Generation of Digital Scholarship